Fujifilm XP140 vs Panasonic FT7

 The XP140 can be obtained in five different colors (black, blue, yellow, green, white), while the FT7 is available in three color-versions (black, blue, orange).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FT7 is notably larger (14 percent) than the Fujifilm XP140.
 Moreover, the FT7 is substantially heavier (54 percent) than the XP140.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, both cameras are water-proof and can, thus, be used for underwater photography.